davidkidd/unmaker/README.md

-Simple builder for C-like programs that replaces make, cmake and other build systems.
+Simple builder for C-like programs.

 Put the source file in your root project directory and build it: